omid-ahmadpour/PolyCache/README.md

   }
   ```

-  ## inject IStaticCacheManager interface and use it
+  ## Inject IStaticCacheManager interface and use it

   ### The source of a project that used PolyCache is also included.
 > [Sample For Use PolyCache](https://github.com/omid-ahmadpour/PolyCache/tree/master/Sample)